diwangs/transparent-ae/README.md

 [![DOI](https://zenodo.org/badge/1093523357.svg)](https://doi.org/10.5281/zenodo.17822391)

-This repository contains the artifact accompanying the paper titled "TranSPArent: Taint-style Vulnerability Detection in Generic Single-Page Applications through Automated Framework Abstraction".
+This repository contains the artifact accompanying the NDSS 26 paper titled "TranSPArent: Taint-style Vulnerability Detection in Generic Single-Page Applications through Automated Framework Abstraction".

 The subsections below describe how to re-produce the core results of the paper: Table IV and Table V.